Introductory Entomology Syllabus – Third Semester (BSc. AG)

 Objectives

-Upon the completion of this course, the students will be able to understand the fundamentals of entomology, and know the economically important insects.
+Upon completing this course, the students will be able to understand the fundamentals of entomology and know the economically important insects.

 Introduction; benefits and harms of insects; morphological features: – cuticle, head, thorax and abdomen; internal anatomy–different systems; metamorphosis and development; classification and study of economically important orders and families of insects.